ana-nova/tourio-app/README.md

-# Recap Project 6: Tourio App
+# Recap Project: Tourio App

 The Tourio App helps you keep track of sights you want to visit by allowing you to add, edit, and delete places.
 It even comes with a comment section for each place so you can leave notes or share thoughts about your favorite destinations.